-The BlueFish Operation builds from the legacy, recommendations and consortium expertise resulting from the SUSFISH project.
-The SUSFISH project focused on the biology of representative shellfish species in the Irish Sea.
-The BlueFish Operation will now apply a wider assessment of identified knowledge gaps of the potential impact of climate change on individual species and broader ecosystem health of the Irish Sea, with the inclusion of both finfish and shellfish species, and taking account of future sustainability and adaptation of fisheries and aquaculture activities in coastal communities.
+BlueFish builds on the legacy, recommendations and consortium expertise resulting from the SUSFISH project, which focused on the biology of representative shellfish species in the Irish Sea.
+BlueFish will now apply this in a wider context, this time incorportating both finfish and shellfish species.

-- Provide guidelines on climate change adaptation and economic sustainability of commercially important marine organisms in the Irish Sea;
+- Provide guidelines on climate change adaptation and economic sustainability;

-- Map present and predicted future scenarios of economically important species demographics (such as sea bass, cockles, shellfish seed, lobsters, edible crabs and scallops) in order to provide adaptation guidelines for future management;
+- Map present and predicted future scenarios in order to provide adaptation guidelines for future management;

 - Produce detailed high-resolution 3D particle track models;